 The startup saw a spike of 84% in lending volume for the financial year, which exceeded the initially expected volume of $30 million.

-Waddle reported that it has a client base in hundreds and has loaned over $200 million to date.
+Waddle reported that it has a client base of hundreds and has loaned over $200 million to date.

 And how do you find whether a customer is satisfied or not?

-The obvious answer is – by gathering customer’s reviews and feedback.
+The obvious answer is – by gathering customer reviews and feedback.